lbrabbit/m-www/README.md

 # Installation

 This extension is registered at https://addons.mozilla.org/en-US/firefox/addon/m-www/ .
-You can download from there.
+You can install from there.

 To install a developer version, download all the files and follow the instruction at https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_first_WebExtension using the about:debugging page to load this extension.